Code-the-Dream-School/intro-to-programming-2025/lessons/15FinalProject.md

 #### Styling
 Everyone's style is different and we encourage students to let the style fo their site represent them.
 That being said, there are some general style guidelines we encourage you to follow:
+ - [ ] Bootstrap is not permitted, you need to write your CSS code to gain practice and understanding of the technology
  - [ ] Remember to have appropriate contrast to your site (don't use a dark font on a dark background
  - [ ] You should not need to horizontally scroll to see your site content on any device (mobile, tablet, or desktop)
  - [ ] Watch out for font sizes on smaller devices.
 The screen is smaller, but the font size should not be small also.
 This is also true for form input fields/buttons, a user would need to tap on it with a finger to get focus on the input to type, don't make it too small that their device can't recognize what they're trying to tap on.